Chicago/food-inspections-evaluation/README.md

 The various data sources are joined to create a dataset ready for analysis which paints a statistical picture of a ‘business license’- The primary modelling unit / unit of observation in this project.

 The data sources are joined(in SQLesque manner) on appropriate composite keys.
 These keys include Inspection ID, Business License, and Geography expressed as a Latitude / Longitude combination among others.
-For a more detailed explanation of this process, read the [technical document](http://)
+For a more detailed explanation of this process, read the [technical document](http://).

 CODE
 ------

-To get started, first grab the code using the following steps
+To get started, first grab the code using the following steps.
+The [submodule](http://github.com/http://git-scm.com/docs/git-submodule) will be required when you will generate [knitr](http://cran.r-project.org/web/packages/knitr/index.html) reports.

 ```
 git clone https://github.com/Chicago/food-inspections-evaluation.git